chargetrip/examples/elevation-plot/README.md

-# Get information about elevation in your journey with Chargetrip API
+# Get an elevation profile about your route with the Chargetrip API

 This tutorial expands on the route example.
-It will not only show a route on a map but also display information about the journey specs and the elevation levels:
+It will not only show a route on a map but also display journey specifications, and elevation levels:

 1. Display a route on a map;
 2. Display an elevation plot;